 Garvies Point will feature a beach, boardwalk and ecology pier.
 There will also be a waterfront restaurant and boat launch in addition to an updated Anglers Club and marina.
 View our site plan.

-Glen Cove beaches will be open on weekends, May 27-June 25 from 9 a.m. to 5 p.m.
-The beaches will be open seven days a week from 9 a.m. to 6 p.m. starting Monday, June 26.
+Glen Cove beaches will be open on weekends, Memorial Day to late June from 9 a.m. to 5 p.m.
+The beaches will be open seven days a week from 9 a.m. to 6 p.m. starting at the end of June.
 Free beach permits are available to Glen Cove residents with proof of residency at the Parks & Recreation Office at the beach gates.